Faster, Pussycat! Kill! Kill!: Development

-The film was a follow up to an earlier Meyer movie. "'We had just done a film called Motorpsycho, which was about three bad boys, and it had gone through the roof.
+Faster, Pussycat!
+Kill!
+Kill! was a follow-up to an earlier Meyer film. "'We had just done a film called Motorpsycho, which was about three bad boys, and it had gone through the roof.
 So I said, 'Well, let's do one with three bad girls'."

 The screenplay is credited to Jack Moran from an original story by Russ Meyer.
 The first draft was titled The Leather Girls and was written over a brief four-day period by Moran, who also collaborated with Meyer on Common Law Cabin and Good Morning and...
 Goodbye!
 The screenplay went through a second working title—The Mankillers—and had already begun production when the sound editor, Richard S. Brummer, came up with the now-immortal final title.
 Although neither Moran nor Meyer overtly cited any prior works as inspiration, the plot has been called a "loose remake of The Desperate Hours, or possibly The Virgin Spring" by one prominent film critic and a "pop-art setting of Aeschylus's Eumenides" by one classical scholar.

 Casting

 Haji had worked with Meyer on Motorpsycho.
 She recommended Tura Satana to him.

-Lori Williams later said "Russ didn't want to hire me because he didn't think I had a big enough bust!
+Lori Williams later said, "Russ didn't want to hire me because he didn't think I had a big enough bust!
 I said I could use pushups in my bra, which I did.
 He didn't know whether it would work, but then in rehearsals he finally said okay.
 I kind of did my part like a cartoon, like the rest of the film, bigger than life."